Skip to Content

 Good practices

-Good practice calculating bankruptcy value
+Good practice in calculating bankruptcy value

-Good practice cost allocation
+Good practice in cost allocation

 Good practice reviews

-Recovery and settlement
+Recovery and Resolution

-A preparatory crisis plan ensures that an insurer thinks in financially healthy times about the measures to be taken for the situation in which its financial position seriously deteriorates.
-A significant deterioration in the financial position shall include at least:
+A preparatory crisis plan ensures that an insurer thinks about the measures to be taken in financially healthy times for the situation in which its financial position seriously deteriorates.
+In the event of a significant deterioration in the financial position, this will at least:

-• an imminent or actual breach of the Solvency Capital Requirement (scr),,
+• an imminent or actual breach of the Solvency Capital Requirement (SCR),

-• an imminent or actual breach of the Minimum Capital Requirement (the MCR),
+• an imminent or actual breach of the minimum capital requirement (the MCR),

 • an imminent or actual deterioration of the liquidity position.